Kluang: Tourism

 Kluang is well known for its outdoor recreation and farms.
 The town is surrounded by farming districts, some of which have established eco resorts and tours.
 Among the most popular are Zenxin Organic Farm, possibly the largest vegetable farm in Peninsular Malaysia.
 There is farm tour, restaurant and convention hall.
 The organic supermarket is a favourite for tourists to buy local organic produce before heading home.
 Close by is UK Agro Farm which hosts Malaysia's largest goat and sheep farm.
 Tours featuring the animals are popular with children.
 At the other end of the district is Kahang Organic Rice Farm which also features agro-tourism in Malaysia's first organic padi field.
 Both UK Agro and Kahang Organic Rice Farm have basic chalet accommodation.

 Gunung Belumut and Gunung Lambak are popular with jungle trekkers.
-The Gunung Lambak summit is 510m and can be reached within 2 hours without any equipment.
+The Gunung Lambak summit is 510m and can be reached within two hours without any equipment.
 It is popular on weekends with Kluang families.

-Kluang is also famous for its coffee and this can be best experienced at Kluang RailCoffee at the Kluang Station.
+Kluang is also famous for its coffee, and this can be best experienced at Kluang RailCoffee at the Kluang Station.
 Established in 1938, the coffee shop still retains an old feel.
 It is best experienced during train arrival times, when disembarking passengers provides an atmosphere of days gone by.
-The most popular local delights are mee siam (traditional fried malay spicy rice noodles that wrapped with banana leaves & old news paper), half boiled eggs, variety of local coffee selections.
+The most popular local delights are mee siam (traditional fried Malay spicy rice noodles that wrapped with banana leaves and old newspaper), half boiled eggs, variety of local coffee selections.

 Also noteworthy is an authentic coffee shop located at no. 56, Jalan Lambak by the name of Tong Fong Cafe (a.k.a.
 Eastern Cafe) which was very popular with British soldiers when Malaysia was still under British rule.
 The operator is a second generation descendant of the owner and the coffee shop has been operating since 1954.

 Like many secondary towns in Malaysia, Kluang also has its fair share of local food delights, with some touting Kluang beef noodles (Yean Kee) and the curry mee (Botak Curry Mee) as local favourites.
-Fresh seafood fare can be found at the Asam Pedas restaurant.